-Though Chamonix isn’t the most obvious ski destination for families, due to extensive ski options for advanced skiers and the lack of ski-in/ski-out accommodation, there are still two main areas dedicated to beginners and small children near the centre of town, and the variety of ski stations and graded pistes available is huge:
+Though Chamonix isn’t the most obvious ski destination for families with small children, due to extensive ski options for advanced skiers and the lack of ski-in/ski-out accommodation, there are still two main areas dedicated to beginners and small children near the centre of town, and the variety of ski stations and graded pistes available is huge!

 Beginner and Nursery Skiing

 Le Savoy – this slope is very centrally located and it links up with Brévent ski station / there are two drag lifts and a magic carpet;

 Les Planards – is the other Beginner ski area, near the centre of town.
 It has a chair lift and two drag lifts and has a larger variety of pistes, with green, blue and red runs.
 This makes it an ideal option for families/friends of mixed abilities.
 Snow cannons assure snow here.
 The Chamonix-Luge Alpine Coaster is also to be found here in the Parc des Attractions de Chamonix.

 Further up the valley, you will find three more Beginner/Nursery ski areas:

-Les Chosalets at Les Grands Montets ski station and La Vormaine at Le Tour (see Argentière Skiing); La Poya in Le Buet (Vallorcine Skiing);
+Les Chosalets at Les Grands Montets ski station; La Vormaine at Le Tour (see Argentière Skiing); La Poya in Le Buet (Vallorcine Skiing);

 Intermediate and Advanced Skiing